 The mission of Ridgefield Youth Cheer is to develop the physical and mental well being of all participants.
 We are dedicated to instilling high moral standards, sportsmanship and athletic and academic achievements.
 We encourage young athletes to become productive members of their schools and community.

 Welcome to Ridgefield Youth Cheerleading.
 The commitment that you have made ensures the development of a strong and safe cheer program.
-That stated, practices will be held from Monday July 30th through August 24th, 4 nights per week Monday through Thursday evenings.
+That stated, practices will be held from Monday July 29th through August 27th, 4 nights per week Monday through Thursday evenings.
 Please be aware that a minimum of 10 hours of conditioning is required prior to stunting.
 This is a minimum requirement and does not reflect the actual time required to prepare an individual player or squad for competition.
+Please make every effort to attend the last full week (8-19 to 8-22) as we will be placing spots in the competition routines at that time.

 • K-2nd grade non-competing squad 6pm to 7:30pm